seaside1/jrule/README.md

 will be compiled or recompiled, you don't have to restart OpenHAB.

 Designing your Java Rules File (Hello World)
-1. Start by adding an item in Openhab.
+1. Start by adding an item in OpenHAB.
 Group JRule
 Switch MyTestSwitch  "Test Switch" (JRule)
 Switch MyTestSwitch2  "Test Switch 2" (JRule)